 - Current GMC approved GP Trainer

-- Successful completion of many of the Academy of Medical Educators (AoME) accredited courses (within the last 5 years).
+- Successful completion of Academy of Medical Educators (AoME) accredited courses (within the last 5 years).
 We do not accept all AoME accredited courses and therefore may request additional information to support your application.

 - Current Member or Fellow of the AoME.
 (Associate and Student membership not applicable.)

 - Successful completion of a Advance Higher Education (Advance HE) (formerly known as the Higher Education Academy (HEA)) accredited course (within the last 5 years).
 We may request additional information to support your application.